cosmos/ibc/spec/app/ics-028-cross-chain-validation/technical_specification.md

 }
 ```
 - Initiator:
-  - The `onAcknowledgePacket()` method.
+  - The `onRecvPacket()` method.
 - Expected precondition:
-  - The IBC module on the provider chain received an acknowledgement of a `VSCPacket` on a channel owned by the provider CCV module.
+  - The IBC module on the provider chain received a `VSCMaturedPacket` on a channel owned by the provider CCV module.
 - Expected postcondition:
   - For each unbonding operation `op` returned by `GetUnbondingOpsFromVSC(chainId, packet.data.id)`
     - `chainId` is removed from `op.unbondingChainIds`;